Health and Physical Education is part of the school

 Raceview State School conducts half hour

-swimming lessons for Years 2 – 6 (Term One) and Years 1 – 6 (Term Four) during Physical
+swimming lessons for Years 2 – 6 (Term One) and Prep – 6 (Term Four) during Physical

 Education lessons.
 Swimming lessons are delivered by our Physical Education

 Teacher (Austswim accredited instructor).
 The school pool is located within the school grounds.

 notes are handed out at the beginning of the year and this includes a timetable